Papers. 1918–1963. 33.5 linear feet; 55 boxes; 6 oversized boxes. ACUA 006

 Records.
 1922–11957.
 12 linear feet; 10 boxes.
 ACUA 010

-A finding aid to the records of the Catholic Conference on Industrial Problems is available in series 12 of the Social Action Department.
+A description of the records of the Catholic Conference on Industrial Problems is available in series 12 of the Social Action Department.

 Founded upon the initiative of the Social Action Department, the CCIP was conceived as an association to discuss and promote the study of industrial problems.
 Linna E. Bressette served as the Field Secretary and was particularly concerned to bring papal teachings on the social order to a wider audience.
 At the first meeting in 1923,and at subsequent meetings, the CCIP’s was to discuss industrial policy.
 Attendance was drawn primarily from representatives of labor, education, and social work.
 Fewer employers participated although some such as Patrick Henry Callahan assumed an active role.
 Eventually, it became evident that its interests were too limited to assimilate the widening types of Catholic social action so, in 1957, it gave way to a successor organization of broader scope, the National Catholic Social Action Conference.